Astrosp/IsTheApp/README.md

 # Disclaimer
 The IsTheApp application is intended for legal and educational purposes ONLY.
 It is a violation of the law to install surveillance software on a mobile phone that you have no right to monitor.

-IsTheApp is not responsible if the user does not follow the laws of the country and goes against it.
+"settings" is not responsible if the user does not follow the laws of the country and goes against it.
 If it is found that the user violates any law or spy in secret, he will be subject to sanctions that govern the legislation of the country.

 # License